ThePapaw/psmc/README.md

 # PSMC Reposity

 This repository is primarily for the development of PSMC (Papaw's Son Media Center), a fork of XBMC/Kodi Media Center.
 All items hosted here are for learning and educational purposes only.
+They include:

+• <B>PSMC v18.2</B> - Initial Release 05-14-19 - removed<BR>
 • <B>PSMC v18.3</B> - Initial Release 07-01-19

 To Install PSMC: